 Step 1: Foundations and damp proof course

 I started by observing the concrete hard-standing (not massively exciting but certainly informative!).
 I noticed how the water pools in certain places and placing the pallets directly on the ground would see them rotting over time.
 Since our goal was resilience we decided to base the structure on a row of brick; this would also offer a level (ish) base to stack our walls on.
-In our old flat we used bricks as shelving support and rather fortuitously had decided to bring them with us, just in case!
+In our old flat we used bricks as shelving support and rather fortuitously had decided to bring them with us, just in case! (observe and interact)

 Step 2: Pallet prep

-Pallet sourcing was no problem, first we identified our nearest industrial estate, knocked on a few doors and asked if we could help them deal with their rubbish problem!
+Pallet sourcing was no problem, first we identified our nearest industrial estate, knocked on a few doors and asked if we could help them deal with their rubbish problem (produce no waste)!
 (Note- it’s important to ask as some companies recollect pallets– so simply taking them could turn out to be theft!).
 A few simple calculations ensured we got enough to make our basic wall structure.
 Identical big pallets for the back wall and identical medium sized pallets to make the front wall, and a mix of both to see what happened at the sides!
 Once we’d sourced a decent range we decided to ‘thin them out’ by removing some of the lengths –enough to lighten, not too many to weaken the structural integrity.

 Step 3: Walls